-What's important to recognize is that the issue of "problem drinking" is not necessarily the alcohol itself but the adverse consequences of harmful drinking patterns.
+What's important to recognize is that the issue of "problem drinking" may not only be the alcohol itself but the adverse consequences of harmful drinking patterns.

 One consequence that can develop is tolerance.
 This happens when it takes more and more alcohol to experience the same physical effects.
 If we drink regularly, we can develop another type of problem - dependence.
 This means that we need alcohol to cope with daily life.